jarichooo/AskCrack/docs/6 - Setup_and_Installation.md

 # User Guide

-This document provides a guide for the user for the program setup and app interaction.
+This document provides a guide for the user for the program setup.

 ---